l-white/c-sharp-path/README.md

 # C# Learning Path
+One of our students in the Zero to Mastery commmunity is studying C# at their university and asked for some resources.
+There is little else I like talking about than software development in C#, so I was more than happy to put this curated path together.
+I suggest taking it in the order, which involves taking one course on Udemy and then solidifying your knowledge with the learning paths from Microsoft.

-## .NET Basics
+## Learn .NET Basics
+1. Course - SECTION 2 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
+2. Microsoft Learn Path

 ## Learn HTML, CSS, and Bootstrap
-Course - The Complete Web Developer
+1. Course - The Complete Web Developer
-Course - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
+2. Course - SECTION 2 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core

 ## Learn the MVC Pattern with Razor Pages
-Course - SECTION 3 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
+1. Course - SECTION 3 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
-Learning Path - Microsoft - MVC
+2. Learning Path - Microsoft - MVC
-Learning Path - Microsoft - Razor
+3. Learning Path - Microsoft - Razor

 ## Learn about Entity Framework Core
 There are two approaches to working with databases in EF Core:
 1. Code first approach
 2. Database first approach

-*For developers, I highly recommend learning the code-first approach, as this is what most development teams use.*
+*For developers, I highly recommend learning the code-first approach, as this is what most development teams use.
+The resources below cover a code-first approach.*

-Course - SECTION 6 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
+1. Course - SECTION 6 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
-Learning Path - Microsoft - EF Core
+2. Learning Path - Microsoft - EF Core

 ## Learn How to Create Your Own API
 In the course below, you will learn how to use Swagger to create an interface for your API so that you can test it.

-Course - SECTION 7 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
+1. Course - SECTION 7 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
-Learning Path - Microsoft - REST APIs
+2. Learning Path - Microsoft - REST APIs

 ## Learn about Security and Authorization

-Course - SECTION 8 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
+1. Course - SECTION 8 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
-Learning Path - Microsoft
+2. Learning Path - Microsoft

 ## Next Steps
 At this point, you have some solid back-end skills.
 A logical next step is to ensure that you understand Razor pages well.
 If you do, and can modify them, then congratualtions!
 You can develop full-stack applications, especially after you've completed section Eight of the ASP.NET 6.0 Course.
 This is a huge first step.
 But to make yourself truly marketable, it is important to learn a popular library or framework.